Heath1979/ci-project-one-mental-health-awareness/README.md

   - [Google fonts](https://fonts.google.com/) for font used on the site.
   - [Font awesome](https://fontawesome.com/) for icons used on the site.
   - [pixabay](https://pixabay.com/) for quotes background image, credit to larisa Periman.
+  - [Favicon](https://favicon.io/) for the favicon used for this site.

 ### **Acknowledgements**
 - I would like to acknowledge my Code Institute learning facilitator, Amy Richardson, and my Code Institute SME, Kevin Loughrey, for the support and guidance in the build up and during the development of this project.
 - The Lancs 2024 BC cohort who have been an inspration in providing support and solidarity.
-- My family for testing my work and helping to create images for the project
+- My family for testing my work and helping to create images for the project.